New Release: "Three Decades of Anonymous 4" sums it up, with love and memories

-After the recent demise of www.a-cappella.com, we've been engaged by www.sheetmusicplus.com to publish our editions for instant pdf download.
-We've sent them the materials for "The Cherry Tree" and we're told that they will go on sale soon, -- fall of 2012.
-All of the editions previously sold on a-cappella.com will appear shortly after, along with many more.
+Anonymous 4 has been engaged by www.sheetmusicplus.com to publish our editions for instant pdf download.
+All of the editions previously sold on a-cappella.com will appear shortly, along with many more.

 We're looking forward to a long and fruitful relationship sheetmusicplus, who already carry Anonymous 4's octavo editions from Hal Leonard and earthsongs.

 Please don't hesitate to write to us (firstname.lastname@example.org) if there is something of our repertoire you'd like to see available in sheetmusicplus.com.